Customers or visitors to this website are referred to as “you” or “your”. Set3 Solutions Ltd. trading as brand “Set3” is referred to as “us” or “we”.

 set3 Solutions Limited is the controller and responsible for your personal data (collectively referred to as “Set3”, “Set3 Solutions”, “we”, “us” or “our” in this Policy).

-We have appointed a data privacy manager who is responsible for overseeing questions in relation to this Policy.
 If you have any questions about this Policy, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.

 Our full details are: